-Wild and untamed beaches adorn these southern shores whilst towering cliffs give way to swept dunes and sheltered coves!
+Wild and untamed beaches adorn these southern shores where towering cliffs give way to swept dunes and sheltered coves!

 Swimming is not recommended at any of the open ocean beaches.